NSTiwari/TensorFlow.js-Custom-Object-Detection/README.md

 # Custom Object Detection on the browser using TensorFlow.js
 Create your own custom object detection model and deploy it on the browser using TensorFlow.js

+**Note:** TF 1.x is no longer supported; refer to the [TFJS-TFLite Object Detection](https://github.com/NSTiwari/TFJS-TFLite-Object-Detection) repository to create and deploy an object detection model on the browser.

 ## Steps:

 1. Clone the repository on your local machine.